Lock-free Asynchronously Distributed Linked Lists: Design Principles

-The Move operation handles the load balancing of the distributed list.
-The Move creates a momentary live clone of the sublist in the new machine.
+The Move operation handles the load balancing by creating a momentary live clone of the sublist in the new machine.
 To achieve this in a non-blocking manner\footnote{Note that it is insufficient to use snapshotting algorithms for this purpose, because we need a snapshot that always matches the live state of the sublist, instead of a state at some point of time in the past.}, we perform \textbf{temporary replication} of updates that happen during the move.
-For instance, if insert($k$), remove($k$), and insert($k$) occur in order, both replicas must retain $k$ - avoiding out-of-order replay like insert($k$), insert($k$), remove($k$).
+For instance, if insert($k$), remove($k$), and insert($k$) occur in order, both replicas must retain $k$ - avoiding out-of-order replay like insert($k$), insert($k$) and remove($k$).
 This challenge stems from mismatches between the linearized update order and the delivery order.
-Our \textbf{novel replay algorithm} achieves this by tracking a logical timestamp on the final location of the item.

-The move terminates, activates the cloned sublist, and transfers ownership to the new server when both machines have identical copies of the sublist.
-Although blocking client operations simplifies this, our approach achieves it asynchronously using integer counters around sublist updates.
-The Switch operation then needs to update the registry in all servers before another Move can happen on this sublist.
-In the interim, careful rerouting (called \textbf{delegations}) of requests should take place as the registry can be temporarily out-dated.
+We achieve this with our \textbf{novel replay algorithm} using logical timestamps.

+When Move terminates, the cloned sublist is activated, and the ownership of the sublist is transferred to the new server by Switch operation.
+The Switch operation lazily updates the registry on all servers.
+Careful delegations are used to handle client operations when the registry information is temporarily outdated.

+Although blocking client operations can simplify this transfer, we achieve it asynchronously using integer counters around sublist updates.